 Fresh Corn and Black Bean Salad

-I shied away from black beans for years, but this fresh corn and black bean salad convinced me of their wonders.
-Frequently my lunch in the summer, this salad can be tweaked in so many ways.
-Add, subtract or substitute ingredients.
+- This recipe can be tweaked in multiple ways by adding or removing ingredients.
 Use scallions instead of red onion or add another can of black beans.
 Toss in a generous pinch of cumin.
 Chop everything into a finer dice and use this mixture as a salsa with corn chips.
 So many marvelous options.

 - This highly adaptable salad is best when you can procure fresh, local sweet corn, but even without that option, it’s a delicious dish.